 Certain flexibilities are permitted to be in effect only during the federal public health emergency.
-DMAS has received guidance that the federal public health emergency is very likely to be extended for ninety (90) days until October 22, 2020.
-At the state level, Virginia Executive Orders (EO) 51 and 58 provide corresponding policy flexibilities associated with the state public health emergency declaration, which currently does not have an expiration date.
+The federal public health emergency was recently extended to January 20, 2021.
+At the state level, Virginia Executive Orders (EO) 51 and 58 provide corresponding policy flexibilities associated with the state public health emergency declaration.
+The Virginia Executive Orders currently do not have an expiration date.

 Most flexibilities depend on both state and federal authorities.
 DMAS is required to unwind the flexibilities obtained when either the federal or the state emergency declarations expire.
+Only flexibilities extended by the federal public health emergency are contained in this memo.
+Normal DMAS policies and procedures are in effect for any flexibilities not discussed in this memo.